 “Even on a weary horse I will best you, sire.”
 This was stated as a matter-of-fact, not boast.

 Tittering spread through the audience.
-No one talked back to dazzling knight astride the nasty gray destrier.
+No one ever talked back to the dazzling knight astride the nasty gray destrier.

 “Nonetheless, I would not have it said I triumphed because your horse was not fit.
 I will wait until you have a fresh mount.”